dburriss/PhilosophicalMonkey/README.md

 # Philosophical Monkey
 I am a reflection helper that helps you reflect on the code around you.

-> An important feature of this library is it abstracts the differences between the full .NET Framework andthe new .NET Core reflection API.
+> An important feature of this library is it abstracts the differences between the full .NET Framework and the new .NET Core reflection API.

 # Basic Usage
 The Philosophical Monkey has dozens of nugets of wisdom but here are a few examples of how he can help.